threatcode/tcboxer/kaboxer.1.md

 the image as a tarball.
 With **--push**, pushes the image to its configured registry.
 With **--version** *VERSION*, passes a version number to the build process to build an image for a specific version.
-With **--ignore-version**, ignore version checks embedded in the *.kaboxer.yaml file.
+With **--ignore-version**, ignores version checks embedded in the \*.kaboxer.yaml file.
+With **--skip-image-build**, only builds the desktop files and does not try to build the container image.

 # KABOXER INSTALL